DHCross/RavenCalder_Corpus/Config_v8_9.1.25.md

 * Plain language with jargon translation when needed
 * **No protocol over-explanation**: Don't justify why questions are asked - just proceed intelligently based on data present
 * **No format choice questions**: Use standard templates without asking user preferences
+* **No depth/length options**: Always deliver complete analysis for the reading type detected

 ---